unseenlaser/3.8.13-rtai-amd64-debian/README.md

 autogen.sh

-make menuconfig (set the number of cpus to the same as you machine and the kernel setting and turn OFF kernel maths support)
+make menuconfig (set the number of cpus to the same as your machine and the kernel config setting and turn OFF kernel maths support)

 ./configure